 - A. On October 17, 2017, an Irrevocable Management Trust Agreement was entered into by Navistar Financial as Settlor and Beneficiary in Second Place, and Banco Invex, S.A., Institución de Banca Múltiple, Invex Grupo Financiero ("Invex"), as Fiduciary, and Monex Casa de Bolsa, S.A. de C.V., Monex Grupo Financiero, as Common Representative, related to the public offer of 7,370,000 CBF with a nominal value of MX\$100.00. (one hundred 00/100, Mexican Pesos).
-The trust assets of this trust are comprised of a portfolio of \$ 298 mmp as of June 30, 2019. - B. On September 5, 2016, an Irrevocable Management Trust Agreement was entered into by Navistar Financial as Settlor and Beneficiary in Second Place, and Banco Invex, S.A., Institución de Banca Múltiple, Invex Grupo Financiero ("Invex"), as Fiduciary, and Monex Casa de Bolsa, S.A. de C.V., Monex Grupo Financiero, as Common Representative, related to the public offer of 5,363,830 CBF with a nominal value of MX\$100.00. (one hundred 00/100, Mexican Pesos).
-The trust assets of this trust are comprised of a portfolio of \$106 mmp as of June 30, 2019. - C. In October 2014, Navistar Financial ("Settlor", "Beneficiary in Second Place") entered into an Irrevocable Escrow Agreement with (i) Export Development Bank of Canada (EDC) "Beneficiary in First Place" and (ii) Invex as "Fiduciary".
+The trust assets of this trust are comprised of a portfolio of \$ 247 mmp as of September 30, 2019. - B. On September 5, 2016, an Irrevocable Management Trust Agreement was entered into by Navistar Financial as Settlor and Beneficiary in Second Place, and Banco Invex, S.A., Institución de Banca Múltiple, Invex Grupo Financiero ("Invex"), as Fiduciary, and Monex Casa de Bolsa, S.A. de C.V., Monex Grupo Financiero, as Common Representative, related to the public offer of 5,363,830 CBF with a nominal value of MX\$100.00. (one hundred 00/100, Mexican Pesos).
+The trust assets of this trust are comprised of a portfolio of \$80 mmp as of September 30, 2019. - C. In October 2014, Navistar Financial ("Settlor", "Beneficiary in Second Place") entered into an Irrevocable Escrow Agreement with (i) Export Development Bank of Canada (EDC) "Beneficiary in First Place" and (ii) Invex as "Fiduciary".
 The purpose of this guarantee is to back the line of credit granted by EDC.
-The trust assets of this Trust, as of June 30, 2019, amount to \$2.603 bmp. - D. On January 30, 2015, an Irrevocable Escrow Agreement was entered into by Navistar Financial as Settlor and Beneficiary in second place, Banco Invex, S.A, Institución de Banca Múltiple, Invex Grupo Financiero ("Invex"), as Fiduciary, and CITIBANK, N.A. as Beneficiary in first place.
+The trust assets of this Trust, as of September 30, 2019, amount to \$2.707 bmp.

+- D. On January 30, 2015, an Irrevocable Escrow Agreement was entered into by Navistar Financial as Settlor and Beneficiary in second place, Banco Invex, S.A, Institución de Banca Múltiple, Invex Grupo Financiero ("Invex"), as Fiduciary, and CITIBANK, N.A. as Beneficiary in first place.
 Such Agreement backs a line of credit hired with Banco Nacional de México S.A., member of Grupo Financiero BANAMEX ("BANAMEX"), and it holds a 100% guarantee with the Export-Import Bank of the United States ("Exim").
-Since March 15, 2019, the debt has been paid; currently, the parties are in process for terminating such trust.

-E. In November 2013, Navistar Financial ("Settlor", "Beneficiary in Second Place" and "Commission Agent"), entered into an Irrevocable Escrow Agreement with (i) Nacional Financiera, Sociedad Nacional de Crédito, Institución de Banca de Desarrollo, Dirección Fiduciaria ("Fiduciary") and (ii) Nacional Financiera, Sociedad Nacional de Crédito, Institución de Banca de Desarrollo ("NAFIN" and "Beneficiary in First Place").
+Since March 15, 2019, the debt has been paid; currently, the parties are in process for terminating such trust. - E. In November 2013, Navistar Financial ("Settlor", "Beneficiary in Second Place" and "Commission Agent"), entered into an irrevocable escrow agreement with (i) Nacional Financiera, Sociedad Nacional de Crédito, Institución de Banca de Desarrollo, Dirección Fiduciaria ("Fiduciary") and (ii) Nacional Financiera, Sociedad Nacional de Crédito, Institución de Banca de Desarrollo ("NAFIN" and "Beneficiary in First Place").
 This trust was superseded on May 27, 2019 by a new escrow and payment source in Banco Monex S.A Institución de Banca Múltiple, Monex Grupo Financiero ("Monex"), ("Fiduciary"), transferring the Nafin trust portfolio to the new trust, which secures the guarantee to back up the line of credit in current account in favor of the Company.
-The trust assets of this Trust, as of June 30, 2019, amount to \$1.989 bmp.
+The trust assets of this Trust, as of September 30, 2019, amount to \$2.370 bmp.

-These amounts are presented under the item "loan portfolio", "other accounts receivable" and "property in operating lease" in the balance sheets.
+These amounts are presented under the heading "loan portfolio", "other accounts receivable" and "property in operating lease" in the balance sheets.

-The net of other Accounts receivable and Accounts payable shows a negative variation of \$3.4897 bmp, which is mainly due to: a) foreign exchange trading transactions (swap) in the amount of \$1.1323 bmp and b) \$2.3234 bmp derived from the increase of the account payable with affiliates, in connection with the commercial floor plan.
+The net of other Accounts receivable and Accounts payable shows a negative variation of \$1.6439 bmp, which is mainly due to: a) foreign exchange trading transactions (swap) in the amount of \$468.2 mmp and b) \$1.1808 bmp derived from the increase of the intercompany account payable related to the wholesale operation, a strategy which purpose is optimize the cost of the funding of the company.